reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

         3. We compile the POJO project and that kicks off the Annotation Processor at compile-time which generates Builder source files for us in the output directory.

 Conclusion: After running the project as specified in the Annotation Processor Overview we end up creating 2 Builder classes - EmployeeBuilder and DepartmentBuilder for the 2 core classes in the core module - Employee and Department.
 So if we had a few dozen classes the code generation capabilities of the Annotation Processor would save us a lot of time.
-Further the Builders could be used as follows to set only the parameters we need to set when constructing the objects.
+Further, the Builders could be used as follows to set only the parameters we need to set when constructing the objects.
 This helps us avoid the need to have multiple constructors for optional parameters.

         Employee employee = new EmployeeBuilder()
             .department("Sales")
             .build();

-    In this case we skipped setting the Id but still constructed the object.
+    In this case, we skipped setting the Id but still constructed the object.

 We have now got a solid understanding of how we can leverage the capabilities of the AnnotationProcessor class and the JavaPoet API to automate class generation.
 This was just one of the use cases for Annotation Processors.
-There is much more that can be achieved, for example Code Consistency processors etc. Hope this article has given you the knowledge you need to develop your own custom tools based off Annotation Processing.
+There is much more that can be achieved, for example, Code Consistency processors, etc. Hope this article has given you the knowledge you need to develop your custom tools based off Annotation Processing.